-Key issues Objective Ideas for Action Poor access on foot and by bicycle, and for people with disabilities - often through car parks Develop a detailed wayfinding plan, and link the signage and route marking to the town centre branding.
-Poor sense of arrival and lack of welcoming, easily identified gateways To make the presence of the town centre obvious from the outset To provide clear easy Break the barriers that are created by the existing road network - particularly across the A325 between Oak Road and Briarcliffe House, between Asda and the Civic Quarter, and across the A 327 between the Business Park and the Town Centre Lack of wayfinding both within and to the town centre, particularly from Station, Business parks, nearby residential areas access routes and links, and to identify key gateways positively, linked to branding To develop pride and a sense of place and Create Better delineated, if possible more direct, and pedestrian and cycle friendly crossings at the location identified above and across Victoria Road.
-Wayfindin related to the station and the town centre at the junction of Victoria Road with Elm Grove Road and the A325 roundabout Blockage and disincentive to access and finding the town centre created by the existing road network ownership To support the changes needed in how people get to the town centre, as part of the actions to mitigate climate change Design and install clear gateway indicators Car focussed To minimise the negative impact of extensive surface car parking on the visual amenity of the town centre.
-To improve health and where Briarcliffe house and the proposed Civic Quarter intersect with Queensmead, at the entrance on Victoria Road leading to Sainsburys, as part of any new development of the Meads vacant site, where Princes Mead meets the retail parks - the existing entrance is only apparent once you have arrived at it.
-Easy to drive away from! wellbeing though walking and cycling.
+Key issues Objective Ideas for Action Poor access on foot and by bicycle, and for people with disabilities - often through car parks arrar co rararrar y reay Develop a detailed wayfinding plan, and link the signage and route marking to the town centre branding.
+Poor sense of arrival and lack of welcoming, easily identified gateways Break the barriers that are created by the existing road network - particularly across the A325 between Oak Road and Briarcliffe House, between Asda and the Civic Quarter, and across the A 327 between the Business Park and the Town Centre Lack of wayfinding both within and to the town centre, particularly from Station, Business parks, nearby residential areas Create Better delineated, if possible more direct, and pedestrian and cycle friendly crossings at the locations identified above and across Victoria Road.
+Wayfinding related to the station and the town centre at the junctions of Victoria Road with Elm Grove Road and the A325 roundabout Blockage and disincentive to access and finding the town centre created by the existing road network Design and install clear gateway indicators Car focussed where Briarcliffe house and the proposed Civic Quarter intersect with Queensmead, at the entrance on Victoria Road leading to Sainsburys, as part of any new development of the Meads vacant site, where Princes Mead meets the retail parks - the existing entrance is only apparent once you have arrived at it.
+Easy to drive away from!
 See spatial concept plans.